watxaut-alpha/joke-app/README.md

 I created a MakeFile for easier usage:
 * "make build" in the root of the repo will build the container (needed if you changed the code)
 * "make run" will run the container

+# Scrappers
+I am using scrappers to feed the DB with jokes.
+But not every thing that is scrapped is a joke, it needs validation first.
+This is why the bot has the option "validate_joke", which asks the user if the sent joke is actually a joke or not.

+## Twitter
+I call it scrapping, but I am just using the API wrapper library for Python: Tweepy, which connects to Twitter via OAuth and returns tweets, although the idea is the same: get the jokes automatically from a list of pages(users instead)

+###

 # Incoming next steps
 * Add a BI client or a Jupyter Notebook in order to visualise the ratings of the jokes